 Do you have family or friends that visit you each summer or for the holidays?
 If so, then you’re probably going to spend extra money on groceries, laundry, and transportation when they visit, not to mention your “showing friends around town” expenses.
 The best way to account for this budget item is to put a small amount of money away each month, even during the months where you’re not going to have any visitors.

 9. Travel Expenses

 The opposite of the last item, you’ll want to budget your trip whenever you travel out of town to visit family or friends.
-How much you choose to budget for depends on how you’ll be travelling, where, and how far.
-Figure out where you’ll be travelling and determine what the gasoline/train/flight costs will be, and also be sure to budget for lodgings and food.
+How much you choose to budget for depends on how you’ll be traveling, where, and how far.
+Figure out where you’ll be traveling and determine what the gasoline/train/flight costs will be, and also be sure to budget for lodgings and food.